braboj/randomgen/README.md

 What we want:

-1. Run the tests on every push to the main branch.
+1. Run the tests on every push to the main branch. [+]
-2. Create a release on every tag.
-3. Build and push the Docker image to Docker Hub on every release.
+3. Build and push the Docker image to Docker Hub on each push [+]
 4. Build the documentation and deploy it to GitHub Pages on every release.

 ### .
 Documentation